 - Will alcohol-based hand sanitiser be provided to staff?

 - Many buildings have alcohol-based hand sanitiser provided, however, washing hands regularly is important to reduce the risk of transmission.

 - How are kitchens and shared lunchrooms being managed?

 - Daily cleaning will be undertaken in shared kitchen and lunch spaces.
 Staff can help reduce the risk of transmission by cleaning up after using the spaces throughout the day.
 Staff are encouraged to thoroughly clean shared kitchenware and eating utensils before and after use.
 Alternatively, employees may choose to use their own eating utensils.

 All building services, such as lights and air-conditioning, will remain in normal operation mode during business hours.
-However, with the staged approach to returning to the workplace, the usual arrangements for building evacuation and first aid may not be possible as the usual first aid officers or floor wardens may not be in the workplace.
+However, during the staged approach to returning to the workplace activity, the usual arrangements for building evacuation and first aid may not be possible as the usual first aid officers or floor wardens may not be in the workplace.
 QGAO will work with agencies to review emergency plans and first aid protocols during this transition period.
 The following additional advice may be helpful for agencies to share with staff.

 Evacuation – advice for staff

 - Familiarise yourself with the emergency evacuation posters on your floor.
 Each day be aware of other staff on your floor to identify who may need assistance in the event of an evacuation, if a designated Floor Warden is not available.